Check out what Mayor Moreno has accomplished during her tenure!

-Heather Moreno is a Certified Public Accountant, a self-employed businesswoman and serves on the Atascadero City Council.
-Since moving to Atascadero in 2004, she’s been extremely involved in the community, promoting a positive business climate and protecting homeowners’ rights.
-Heather became an Atascadero City Council Member in 2012, following service on the Atascadero Planning Commission from 2008-2010, serving as chairperson in 2010.
-On Council, Heather serves as Chairperson of the Finance Committee and as Public Sector Liaison Representative for the Economic Vitality Corporation.
-She was Mayor Pro Tem in 2015-2016.
+Heather Moreno is a Certified Public Accountant, a self-employed businesswoman and currently serves as the Atascadero Mayor.
+Since moving to Atascadero in 2004, she’s been energetically involved in our community, promoting a positive business climate and protecting homeowners’ rights.

 Heather was appointed to our City’s Planning Commission in 2008 and served as Chairperson in 2010.
 She became an Atascadero City Councilwoman in 2012 and served as Mayor Pro-Tem during 2015 -2016.

 A strong local economy: